AshwinSundar/ashwinsundar/content/posts/color-of-film/index.md

 date = 2017-04-11
 +++

-# The Color of Film

-Date: April 11th, 2017

 They say a picture is worth a thousand words, so I took that literally and built average color pictures for each episode in the first season of Game of Thrones.
 Each vertical line represents one second of the show.
 Here's what I got : <https://imgur.com/a/naPeJ>.

 Here's some examples using a couple of popular movies: <https://imgur.com/a/4g2lJ>.
 Which movies do you think they are?